Flank/flank-dashboard/metrics/web/docs/features/builds_aggregation/01_builds_aggregation_design.md

 Once we've added both the domain and data layers, it's time to add the feature to the presentation.

 The `ProjectMetricsNotifier` should have one more argument - `ReceiveBuildDayProjectMetricsUpdates` usecase.
 It provides a `BuildDayProjectMetrics` to display on the dashboard.
+When a new list of projects is fetched, we should subscribe to a `BuildDayProjectMetrics` for each project in the list, using the created usecase.
+Once we've got the metrics, we can use them to provide `BuildNumberScorecardViewModel` and `PerformanceSparklineViewModel` that is actually used on the dashboard.

 The following class diagram demonstrates the presentation layer structure: